 - Land use should be regulated so that development respects, conserves and enhances the natural environment, especially steeply sloping areas.
 This proposal can be implemented by Hillside Review (HR) overlay zoning on all slopes in excess of 25 percent, Planned Residential Developments, and M-IP zoning. - Any archaeological resources should be investigated and documented by a competent archaeologist.
 These actions are required as a part of the routine processing of all discretionary actions, such as rezonings and tentative maps.
 Determination of the site's importance will be made during the environmental review process. - The U.S. Marine Corps should institute a long-range program for controlling and reducing noise emanating from MCAS Miramar.
 U.S. Marine Corps cooperation in achieving community goals should be solicited. - Prior to any development, detailed biological surveys should be conducted over the subject property as part of the normal environmental review process.
 Mitigation of any impacts should follow the recommendations of the City of San Diego Environmental Quality Division.
 The habitats of sensitive and/or critical biological resources should be preserved wherever practicable. - Development adjoining the University of California's biological reserve should be sited so as to minimize impacts to the reserve. - New concepts in housing design should be encouraged in order to conserve water and energy.
-Cluster development, greater use of patios and container planting, de-emphasis of large turf areas, solar heating and cooling, and improved insulating techniques should be utilized. - Grading should be followed by construction and landscaping as soon as practicable.
+Cluster development, greater use of patios and container planting, de-emphasis of large turf areas, solar heating and cooling, and improved insulating techniques should be utilized. - Mixed-use developments, particularly with residential and/or commercial components, should be encouraged in order to promote multi-modal activity and reduce greenhouse gas emissions.
+This development further encourages pedestrian activity and supports healthy community strategies. - Grading should be followed by construction and landscaping as soon as practicable.
 Any grading activity undertaken during the rainy season should have adequate safeguards against erosion and damage to adjacent property, as determined by the City Engineer.
 Reseeding of areas disturbed by grading should take place expediently, provided that sufficient water supply exists in the forms of irrigation and/or rainfall to permit germination.
 Furthermore, seed mixtures should consist of species with low water requirements.
 This proposal will require a change in the City's General Services Department and Fire Department policies which require weed removal by developers. - Runoff containing chemical pollutants should not be permitted to contaminate the public water supply in Miramar Reservoir.
 Therefore, all runoff carrying contaminants such as fertilizers, pesticides, detergents and petroleum products should drain away from the reservoir into a natural or City-approved drainage system.
 Enforcement of this protective measure will be assured by the Public Health Department and Regional Water Quality Resources Board during the tentative map process.